DP-colorings of uniform hypergraphs and splittings of Boolean hypercube into faces: Introduction

 \section{Introduction}

 Let $Q_2^n$ be an $n$-dimensional Boolean hypercube.
-We consider a splitting of $Q_2^n$ into $m$-dimensional axis-aligned planes or $m$-faces.
-If $m=1$ then such splitting is equivalent to a perfect matching in the Boolean hypercube.
-Two $m$-faces are called parallel if they have the same directions and a pair of parallel faces is called antipodal if for each vertex from one face there exists antipodal vertex in another face.
-It is clear that each covering of $Q_2^n$ consists of $2^k$ or more $(n-k)$-faces.
-If a covering $C$ of $Q_2^n$ consists of exactly $2^{k}$ $(n-k)$-faces then $C$ is a splitting of $Q_2^n$ into $(n-k)$-faces.
-So, a covering of Boolean hypercube is called an antipodal $k$-splitting if it consists of exactly $2^{k}$ $(n-k)$-faces and it does not contain pairs of parallel non-antipodal faces.
+We consider coverings and splittings of $Q_2^n$ into faces.
+A $k$-coverings of $Q_2^n$ is a set of $(n-k)$-dimensional axis-aligned planes or $(n-k)$-faces such that a union of the faces is equal to $Q_2^n$.
+Two $m$-faces are called parallel if they have the same directions and a pair of parallel faces is called antipodal if for each vertex from one face there exists an antipodal vertex in another face.
+It is clear that each $k$-covering of $Q_2^n$ consists of $2^k$ or more $(n-k)$-faces.
+If a $k$-covering $C$ of $Q_2^n$ consists of exactly $2^{k}$ $(n-k)$-faces then $C$ is a $k$-splitting of $Q_2^n$ into $(n-k)$-faces.
+If $n-k=1$ then such splitting is equivalent to a perfect matching in the Boolean hypercube.
+A $k$-covering of $Q_2^n$ is called an antipodal $k$-splitting if it consists of exactly $2^{k}$ $(n-k)$-faces and it does not contain pairs of parallel non-antipodal faces.

-Concept of a graph DP-coloring was developed by Dvorak and Postle \cite{DP} in order to generalize the notation of a proper coloring.
+The concept of DP-coloring was developed by Dvo${\rm \breve{r}\acute{a}}$k and Postle \cite{DP} in order to generalize the notation of a proper coloring.
 In \cite{BK18} Bernshteyn and Kostochka considered a problem to estimate the minimum number of edges in non-$2$-DP-colorable $k$-uniform hypergraphs.
 The existence of a non-$2$-DP-colorable $k$-uniform hypergraph with $e$ edges and $n$ vertices is equivalent to the existence of a covering of $Q_2^n$ by $e$ pairs of antipodal $(n-k)$-faces.
-If the hypergraph have not multiple edges then the definition of DP-coloring implies that this covering does not contain pairs of parallel non-antipodal faces.
-If $e=2^{k-1}$ then a non-$2$-DP-colorable $k$-uniform hypergraph with $e$ edges generates an antipodal $k$-splitting and vise verse.
+If the hypergraph has no multiple edges then the definition of DP-coloring implies that this covering does not contain pairs of parallel non-antipodal faces.
+If $e=2^{k-1}$ then a non-$2$-DP-colorable $k$-uniform hypergraph with $e$ edges generates an antipodal $k$-splitting and vice versa.
+The connection between $2$-colorings of hypergraphs and coverings of the hypercube will be stated with more details in Section 3.

-A splitting of hypercube into $(n-k)$-faces is a special case of A-designs.
-In \cite{P14} there were given constructions of A-design with additional properties such as a lack of adjacent parallel faces.
-For $n-2k+2\geq 0$ we construct $k$-splitting of $Q^n_2$ with at most two $(n-k)$-faces of any fixed direction (Proposition \ref{DPdop22}).